henkrijneveld/RPi_Cam_Microscope/README.md

 17) Enable ports in ufw on raspberry (including 9000)
 18) For remote debugging, install xdebug helper on firefox.
 Follow the steps outlined in PHP Storm including the validator (this is not necessary when the remote system runs in docker on the same machine as PHPStorm)
+19) The contents for /var/www are in wwwroot.
+This way we keep maximum compatibility with the original RPi_Cam software

 **Do not forget to go to ~/RPi_Cam_Microscope on the raspberry, and execute ./start.sh after booting**